TheBigRJM/assignment/README.md

 Script and data submission for assignment

 ## 1. What is the program for?
-The purpose of this program is to automate spatial ecological data searches for use in environmental impact assessments.
+The purpose of this program is to provide a tool to automate spatial ecological data searches for use in environmental impact assessments.
 Ecological data searches are systematic but the required input and output information will vary between each search.
 Data searches are conducted using an input feature consisting of either a polygon, point or line and a specified distance buffer.
-The output requirements data searches also differ depending on the impacts which are being measured, for example some may require species OR nature connservation sites OR both, or possibly a subset of certain protected species for example.
+The output requirements data searches also differ depending on the impacts which are being measured, for example some may require protectec species information OR nature connservation sites information OR both, or in some cases a subset of certain protected species groups.

-This program allows the user to input a grid reference, shapefile or mapinfo TAB file as their area of interest, specify a buffer radius (in metres) and select the output data required for the search.
+The tool allows the user to input a grid reference, shapefile or mapinfo TAB file as the target location, specify a buffer radius (in metres) to generate their area of interest and select the output data required for the search.

 ## 2. Requirements and setup
 Two methods have been provided to run the tool: